Accused of Sexting a Minor in Houston?

 Texas Penal Code Sec.
 33.021: Online Solicitation of a Minor

-the Internet, by electronic mail or text message or other electronic message
+of age who, over the Internet, by electronic mail, or text message, or

 Sexting per Sec.
 33.021 is a Felony in Texas

 Online solicitation of a minor, which includes sending sexually explicit